miguepollo/miguepollo/README.md

 - 👋 Hi, I’m Miguepollo.
 - 🌱 I’m currently learning C.
 - 📫 How to reach me: miguelgarciapel@gmail.com or miguelgarciapel@protonmail.com
-- 😀 Currently working on improve sharandac's MY_TTGO_WATCH with t-watch-s3.
+- 😀 Currently working on My-ttgo-watch and in Nostr-notifier

 ## Embedded hardware & software developer